-This three-part course provides an overview of the type of writing most commonly used in the Science and Engineering: the laboratory report.
-It is especially useful for students who are new to university, or who are more familiar with writing essays than lab reports.
+This 50-minute seminar provides an overview of the type of writing most commonly used in Science, Engineering, and other technical subjects: the laboratory report.
+It is especially useful for students who are new to university, or who are more familiar with writing essays than writing about research.

 Dates and times

 - PRE-SEMESTER: Science Writing: Tuesday, 14 February 2023 between 1.00 pm to 1.50 pm, (either enrol here, or email email@example.com).
 Live stream and in person workshop.
 A Zoom link will be sent to all enrolled students. : passed

 The next set of dates for this learning event has not yet been scheduled.